 These extinguishers don’t have a cooling effect on the fire, so aren’t recommended for fires igniting from flammable solids.

 These extinguishers are recommended as the standard for any building where there’s a risk of an electrical fire.
 Nearly all business premises present this risk, especially offices, schools and hospitals where there’s usually a large amount of electrical equipment on-site.

-Often, a CO2 extinguisher is paired with a foam fire extinguisher in these kind of environments, as this covers the majority of fire risks.
+Often, a CO2 extinguisher is paired with a foam fire extinguisher in these kinds of environments, as this covers the majority of fire risks.